dustinknopoff/tparse/README.md

-# py-thingsparser
-Natural Language Things Parser in Python
+# Natural Language Things Parser in Python

 Not functioning yet.